Campsite Maintainer Information

 MATC volunteers maintain 47 designated campsites, including 31 lean-tos and 49 privies.

 Maintainer Tip Sheet: Are you a campsite maintainer?
 (If so- thanks!).
 The tip sheet is to help guide tasks, note deficiencies, and track work completed during your visit.
+ATC also has a video on how to plan for a maintenance trip.
+It’s focused on a trail work trip, but there are applications to campsite visits too.

 Work Trip Report– Please fill this out after your maintenance trip to a campsite or lean-to.
 Please remember to fill out the campsite inspection portion of the form!

 New to campsite maintenance or need a refresher on the different aspects of campsite maintenance?
 Here’s a slide presentation that outlines the basics.
+ATC also has a video outlining maintenance tasks for facilities.

 The MATC Campsite Committee works with District Managers and campsite maintainers to track maintenance efforts as well as coordinate larger building and repair projects.
 Please email the Campsite Manager for questions or concerns.